 Haemochromatosis is an inherited condition.
 It leads to the build-up of iron levels in the body.
 This is iron overload and causes you to become very tired and lose weight.
 Both of these are also symptoms of diabetes, but that doesn't mean you already have diabetes.
 You should speak with your doctor if you notice or feel these changes.

-Other symptoms of haemochromatosis include weight loss, weakness and joint pain.
+Other symptoms of haemochromatosis include weight loss, joint pain and weakness.

 The build-up of iron in your body is a slow process.
 But if you don't get it treated the condition can damage parts of your body like the pancreas.
 The damage to the pancreas is how this illness causes diabetes.